DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/030 Appointments/015 Appointment Types/020 All-Day Appointments.md

     }];

-If your appointment data objects contain a different field that performs the functions of **allDay**, specify its name in the **Scheduler**'s [allDayExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#allDayExpr) property.
+If your appointment data objects contain a different field that performs the functions of **allDay**, specify its name in the Scheduler's [allDayExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#allDayExpr) property.

 ---
 ##### jQuery